AdobeDocs/audience-manager.en/help/using/c-api/dcs-intro/dcs-event-calls/dcs-url-receive.md

 snippet: y
 ---

-# Receive Data From the DCS{#receive-data-from-the-dcs}
+# Receive Data From the [!UICONTROL DCS] {#receive-data-from-the-dcs}

-Continue here for information about how to request a DCS response in a /event call.
+Continue here for information about how to request a [!UICONTROL DCS] response in a `/event` call.
 This section includes a response example and definitions for common data elements in a response.

 Before reviewing this content, see [Send Data to the DCS](../../../c-api/dcs-intro/dcs-event-calls/dcs-url-send.md#concept_9F6C569C1E444002ADF2A43516A9F284).

-## DCS Response Parameters: A Review {#section_8D64FBDE90CC4B6582D3E45759392DE9}
+## [!UICONTROL DCS] Response Parameters: A Review {#section_8D64FBDE90CC4B6582D3E45759392DE9}

 Your [!UICONTROL DCS] request must include `d_rtbd=json` if you want to receive a response from the [!UICONTROL DCS].
 The [!UICONTROL DCS] will not return data if you omit this parameter.
 A basic call to the [!UICONTROL DCS] to request data uses this syntax: